 Quora is a question-and-answer service where individual users can ask questions, and other users can answer them.

 You can think of it like an FAQ version of Wikipedia in this way.

-Create an account and start posting answers to questions in your specific industry; occasionally, you’ll find an opportunity to link back to an article on your site, either to cite a statistic or for further reading.
+Create an account and start posting answers to questions in your specific industry; occasionally, you’ll find an opportunity to link back to an article on your site, either to cite a resource page, a statistic or for further reading.

 As always, make sure you aren’t spamming links; instead, prioritize good answers, and include a mix of links to different authorities.

 If you consistently give good answers (which users can upvote), your account will become more prominent, and your answers (and thus your links) will get even more visibility.